This article was last updated on February 23

 Extra $300 Unemployment under Lost Wages Assistance (LWA) program

-FEMA has approved Colorado’s application for Lost Wages Assistance (LWA) funding which will provide an additional $300 per week to eligible claimants who are unemployed due to COVID-19.
-Claimants whose current weekly benefit amount (WBA) is at least $100 will receive the additional $300 per week retroactive to the week ending August 1, 2020.
-Claimants will receive $300 per week for each of the six weeks they are eligible (period beginning July 26 and ending September 5), for a maximum total additional benefit of $1,800.
-The CDLE began paying the first three weeks of the $300 weekly benefit on Sep 18th (see latest LWA State tracker).
-Payments will continue to be made six days a week as more claimants complete the required certification.
-Payment of the final three weeks of LWA benefits will begin on September 25th.
+Colorado’s has finished paying the Lost Wages Assistance (LWA) supplementary $300 per week unemployment to eligible claimants who were unemployed due to COVID-19.
+Claimants whose current weekly benefit amount (WBA) was at least $100 received the additional $300 per week retroactive to the week ending August 1, 2020.
+Claimants received $300 per week for each of the six weeks they were eligible (period beginning July 26 and ending September 5), for a maximum total additional benefit of $1,800.
+The CDLE began paying payments on Sep 18th (see latest LWA State tracker).

 What do I need to do to get the $300 payment

 You just need to complete the required one-time certification for LWA benefits on the CDLE page.
 Once you’ve completed the LWA certification, no other action is required, other than continuing to request payment as you normally would.
 PUA claimants have already completed such a certification and do not need to do so again.
 See more on the CDLE LWA Page.